StartBootstrap/startbootstrap-clean-blog-jekyll/resources/mip-frontiers-workshop/index.md

 description: UPF, Barcelona, May 9, 2020 (after ICASSP2020)
 ---

+## <span style="color:red"> NOTE ON THE CURRENT COVID-19 CRISIS</span>

+*Update March 7, 2020: In the light of the global health emergency and pervasive travel restrictions the 1st MIP-Frontiers Workshop has been postponed.
+We will update the information about date and location as soon as possible.*

 ## General Information

 The first of two MIP-Frontiers Workshops will document recent and ongoing work in the MIP-Frontiers project, complemented by two invited talks by international experts (Meinard Müller and Kazuyoshi Yoshii, see below).